icuarqm/SnakeGame/README.md

 ## Acknowledgements

-Inspired by classic Snake games.
+Inspired by the classic Snake Game.

 Thanks to the Java Swing documentation for helping with GUI development.